-Welcome 2
+Welcome 1

-Mission, Vision, and Values 3
+Mission, Vision, and Values 2

-Key Points of Contact 4
+Key Points of Contact 3

-HPM Student Support Office 6
+HPM Student Support Office 5

-Student Support Services 6
+Student Support Services 5

+Admission to the Program 6

-MHA Degree Requirements 7
+MHA Degree Completion Requirements 6

-Sample Plan of Study 9
+Sample Plan of Study 8

-MHA Program Worksheet (2022-2023) 10
+MHA Program Worksheet (2023-2024) 9

-Health Policy and Management Master's Degree Competency Model 11
+Health Policy and Management Master's Degree Competency Model

-Frequently Asked Questions 17
+Frequently Asked Questions 15

 How many credits can I register for each semester?
-17

 How soon do I have to decide which degree I want?
-17

 What certificate programs are available?
-17

 Can I take courses for credit at other universities?
-17

 Can credits/grades transfer from other institutions?
-17

 What grades are assigned for graduate courses?
-18

-Grade Appeals 18
+Grade Appeals

 Can I calculate a grade point average?
-18

 What grade do I need to maintain academic eligibility?
-18

-HPM Procedure for Graduate Student Reinstatement 18
+HPM Procedure for Graduate Student Reinstatement

 Do withdrawals show up on my transcript?

-19
+University Academic Calendar 17

-Financial Aid 19
+Financial Aid 17

-Graduate Assistantships 19
+Graduate Assistantships

-Key University and Department Policies 20
+Key University and Department Policies

-Valuing, Recognizing, and Encouraging Diversity 20
+Valuing, Recognizing, and Encouraging Diversity

-Disability Accommodation 20
+Disability Accommodation

-Harassment and Discrimination Policy 20
+Harassment and Discrimination Policy

-Honor Code 20
+University Academic Integrity Standards and Honor Code

-Guidelines for HPM Student Concerns and Complaints 20
+Guidelines for HPM Student Concerns and Complaints

-Important Sites and Services 22
+Important Sites and Services 21